fhgggtyf/Software-Architecture-Project/README.md

 ```

-Open your browser and navigate to the server URL.
-You can then register a user, log in, browse products, add items to your cart, and check out.
-Upon checkout the application will:
+#### Purchase Flow (Register a Sale)

+When a user checks out, the application performs the required steps:

-- Validate product IDs and stock levels.
+- Validate product IDs and stock levels

-- Compute subtotals and totals.
+- Compute subtotals and totals

-- Process a payment via the mock PaymentService (Card always succeeds; Cash always fails).
+- Process payment via the mock PaymentService

+- Card payments always succeed

+- Cash payments always fail

-- Persist the sale, sale items and payment details atomically.
+- Persist the sale, items, and payment details atomically

-- Decrement stock levels.
+- Decrement stock levels

-- Display a simple receipt.
+- Display a simple receipt

-- All data persists across restarts because it is stored in db/retail.db.
+All data is persisted in db/retail.db.

 ## Running the Tests